 Step 2: Cut the chicken wings into 2 sections, the drumette and the flat, discarding the wing tip (or save it for stock).
 Place the wings in a large mixing bowl.
 Sprinkle the paprika, pepper, cayenne, salt, onion and garlic powder, and celery seed over the chicken and toss to mix.
 Add the sesame oil and toss to mix.

 Step 3: Arrange the chicken wings on the grate over the drip pan away from the heat.
 Leave a little space between each wing.
 Toss the wood chips on the coals (or place in the smoker box of your gas grill.)
 Indirect grill the wings until darkly browned and cooked through, 30 to 40 minutes depending on the size of the wings.
 To check for doneness, make a slit in the thickest part of the largest drumette: There should be no traces of pink in the meat, though you might get a pink smoke ring near the bone.
+You can use a digital thermometer to check that the internal temperature reaches a safe 165°F.

 Step 4: Meanwhile, melt the butter in skillet.
 (Bubbles will dance when you dip a chile slice in the butter.)
 Add the chile slices and cilantro to the butter and cook over medium-high heat until fragrant, 2 minutes.
 Stir in the Sriracha and bring to a boil.